-In our group, we have discussed the quantum phase observable measured by an atomic interferometer in a fully relativistic context.
+Our group has discussed the quantum phase observable measured by a large scale atomic interferometer in a fully relativistic context.
 We have written it in terms of laser phases which are invariant under relativistic gauge transformations.
 The phase shift is the sum of light and atomic contributions which are connected to one another through their interplay with conservation laws at the interaction vertices.

 In the case of a closed geometry, we have written a new compact form of the phase shift in terms of a Legendre transform of the laser phases.
-We have illustrated these general expressions by discussing the techniques commonly used for compensating the Doppler shift: one corresponding to chirped frequencies and the other one to ramped variations.
+We have illustrated these general expressions by discussing the techniques commonly used for compensating the Doppler shift.

 - Phases and relativity in atomic gravimetry, M.-T. Jaekel, B. Lamine, S. Reynaud Class.
 Quantum Gravity 30 065006 (2013)

 Quantum noise limits the sensitivity of interferometric length measurements.
 It is generally admitted that it leads to an ultimate sensitivity, the standard quantum limit (SQL).
-In a detailed analysis of quantum noise, we did show that a judicious use of squeezed states allowed one to push the sensitivity beyond this limit.
-This general method can in principle be applied to large-scale interferometers for gravitational wave detection.
+In a detailed analysis of quantum noise, we have shown that a judicious use of squeezed states allowed one to push the sensitivity beyond this limit.
+This general method will certainly be applied some day for gravitational wave detection.

 - Quantum limits in interferometric measurements, M.-T. Jaekel, S. Reynaud, Europhysics Letters 13 (1990) 301

-Beyond the SQL, quantum fluctuations of probe fields still result in limitations which are determined by irreducible dissipation mechanisms.
-For macroscopic reflectors, the quantum noise on positions is dominated by gravitational vacuum fluctuations, and takes a universal form deduced from quantum fluctuations of space-time curvatures in vacuum, which fixes ultimate quantum limits in spacetime measurements.
+Beyond the SQL, quantum fluctuations still result in limitations which are determined by irreducible fundamental mechanisms.
+For macroscopic reflectors, the quantum noise on positions is dominated by gravitational vacuum fluctuations, and it takes a universal form deduced from quantum fluctuations of space-time curvatures in vacuum, which fixes ultimate quantum limits in spacetime measurements.

 - Quantum limits in spacetime measurements, M.-T. Jaekel, S. Reynaud, Quantum and semiclassical optics 7 (1995) 639

-Space experiments in fundamental physics use active techniques to control noise, cold damping to reduce thermal noise, drag free mode to eliminate the perturbations exerted on the satellite.
-Using a quantum network theory developed in our group, we did calculate the sensitivity limits of the capacitive accelerometers developed at ONERA for the MICROSCOPE mission.
-We did prove that the cold damping mechanism used in these accelerometers does not add thermal fluctuations.
-It works in the quantum regime and allows one to perform an electrical damping without reducing the measurement sensitivity.
+The space test of the equivalence principle, MICROSCOPE, uses active techniques to control noise, cold damping to reduce thermal noise, drag free mode to eliminate the perturbations exerted on the satellite.
+Using a quantum network theory developed in our group, we have calculated the sensitivity limits of the capacitive accelerometers developed at ONERA for this test.
+We were able to prove that these active techniques did work even in the quantum regime, allowing one to add damping without reducing the measurement sensitivity.

 - Quantum theory of fluctuations in a cold damped accelerometer, F. Grassia, J.-M. Courty, S. Reynaud, P. Touboul, European Physical Journal D 8 (2000) 101 [in the arXiv]